Find Grad Schools

 8 Yearly Graduations

 The 13th most popular school in the country for zoology majors who are seeking their master's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-During the 2020-2021 academic year, 8 people received their master's degree in zoology from UGA.
-Of these students, 50% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their master's degree in zoology from UGA.

 #13